 Arts education is a powerful medium through which students develop social skills, engage with their community and enhance their creative capital and skills for expression often relied on for successful careers.
 Over the 2015-16 school year, Measure G funds for the arts were spent primarily on consultants.
 Community artists are sometimes hired as consultants to support arts education in the district.

-Basic School Support funding is allocated directly to schools.
+Basic School Support funding is allocated directly to schools and almost exclusively spent on teacher salaries and benefits.
 It supports a few key Measure G ballot language initiatives.
 However, the Measure G Committee recommended in 2015-16 that OUSD reduce the amount of Measure G funds assigned to the Basic School Support category so that the designation of Measure G funds better aligned with the ballot language.
 The Committee and OUSD staff will be working to better designate these funds in the 2016-17 school year.

 Measure G is used to fund additional teacher positions at the elementary level in order to reduce class sizes.
 With Measure G funds, average class size across all K-3 classrooms was 15.4 students in 2015-16.
 Without Measure G funds, the average class size would have risen just slightly, by only 0.63 students per class, to an average of 16.03 students.
 A nearly $5 million investment of Measure G funds reduced class sizes by less than one (1) student in 2015-16.